 Adding in the Soil Components

 Here I am adding in some composted chicken manure:

 Now I’m adding in some composted cow manure.

 Now it’s time to un-clump and spread the nutrients around..

 Weed-free, and somewhat mud-free, walkways is important.
 I control the weeks and the mud somewhat by placing down a thick pine straw mulch in my walkways.

 Thanks for checking out my fun time getting my Summer garden ready for the Fall plants.
-Please check out my Fall Garden playlist at https://www.youtube.com/playlist?list=PLuYldul1VnGlR416yLZm3nIoowg15lWVt.
+If you like this content, check out this post, “Product Review: Seeding Square” as this should be right up your alley!
+You can also check out my YouTube version of this same post.